HanaShamatah/Linux-Server-Configuration-AWS-Lightsail/README.md

    Denay all incoming and allow all outgoing connection requests:
    ```
    $ sudo ufw default deny incoming
-   $ sudo ufw default allow outgoing
+   $ sudo ufw allow outgoing
    ```
-   All incoming connections only for SSH (port: 2200).
-HTTP (port: 80), and NTP (port: 123) and deny port 22 since it will not be used.
+   Allow incoming connections only for SSH (port: 2200).
+HTTP (port: 80), and NTP (port: 123) and deny port 22 since it will not be used again.
    ```
    $ sudo ufw allow 2200/tcp
    $ sudo ufw allow www
    $ sudo ufw allow ntp
    $ sudo ufw deny 22
    ```
-   Then, turn the firewall on, and check the status to ensure that it is enabled
+   Then, turn the firewall on, and check the status to ensure that it is enabled.
    ```
    $ sudo ufw enable
    $ sudo ufw status